pic

 Abstract and Concrete Types

 The hierarchical nature of types makes it possible to represent subtypes and supertypes as trees.
-This gives rise to the notions of abstract and concrete types.
+This structure gives rise to the notions of abstract and concrete types.

 The diagram below illustrates the difference between abstract and concrete types for scalars.
 This is done by presenting the hierarchy of the type Number, where the labels included match the corresponding type name in Julia. [note] The Signed subtype of Integers allows for the representation of negative and positive integers.
 Julia also offers the type Unsigned, which only accepts positive integers and comprises subtypes such as UInt64 and UInt32.

-Hierarchy of "Number"
+Hierarchy of Type Number

 Note: Dashed red borders indicate abstract types, while solid blue borders indicate concrete types.

-Hierarchy of Vectors
+Hierarchy of Type Vector

 Note: Dashed red borders indicate abstract types, while solid blue borders indicate concrete types.